jim4067/jimii/content/mint-solana-rust.md

 To start off, in Solana, everything is an account.
 You have data accounts that, you guessed it, store data and executable account(smart contracts) that run code when certain conditions are met.

 In the context of tokens/NFTs, Unlike in Ethereum, where you have predefined standards/interfaces for creating a contract that mint's tokens(nfts included), solana has the Token program.
-That means you do not have to deploy a contract everytime you want to mint a new token.
+That means you do not have to deploy a contract every time you want to mint a new token.
 This also makes it really easy to mint token using TypeScript or Python, if you have the web3.js Solana SDK.

 <!-- Recent innovations on the Token program, i.e token-2022 means new features can be added to our tokens like `transfer fees`, `restrict transfers` and even introduce things like a `metadata pointer`(shameless plug, but I added this feature to the CLI ✌🏼) to the token program.